 You may not be able to cut migraines out of your life, but you can help others understand how they affect you.
 That way, everyone will know what to expect and how they can help you.

 Migraine Pain and Children

 When a migraine is about to hit or is already in full swing, migraineurs may not be able to attend to family chores such as cooking, cleaning, and shopping.
-Spouses have to pick up the slack, which often causes resentment.
-A recent survey found that 74% of sufferers have to cancel plans because of migraine pain and 68% say it disrupts their sex life.
+So their partners have to pick up the slack.
+That can put a strain on relationships.
+Many times, they need to cancel plans.
+And for many, the migraines disrupt their sex life.

-Migraine pain often occurs at predictable times, often before or during a woman’s menstrual cycle or when the weather changes.
-If yours are triggered by your period or the weather, plan ahead; make dinners in advance and microwave them, or use prepared dinners if you have a headache.
-Let your spouse know that you may need down time, so he may have to take on other family responsibilities, such as picking up the kids from school.
+Even if you can’t prevent your migraines (and there are medicines that can help you do that), you can try to plan for the times when they might happen.
+Migraine pain often starts at predictable times, like before or during a woman’s period or when the weather changes.
+If you know your triggers, plan ahead.
+Make dinners in advance so you can microwave them on the nights you won’t feel like cooking.
+Let your partner know that you may need down time in the next few days.
+That leaves time for them to plan to take on other family responsibilities, such as picking up the kids from school.

-Sex is also a sensitive subject for couples where one suffers migraine headaches.
+Sex can also be a tough subject for couples affected by migraines.
 Some migraineurs don't like to be touched when they are having an attack.
-Tell your spouse that "not tonight" doesn't mean not ever.
+Tell your spouse ahead of time what helps and what doesn’t when you’re in the middle of a migraine.
+And let them know that "not tonight" doesn't mean "not ever."
 It's only temporary.
-Talking about this in advance can help prevent hurt feelings.

 The Key Is Communication

 Understand and anticipate the impact migraine pain can have on others in your life.
-This goes a long way in helping to prevent or repair any problems that may arise.
+Talk to them about how you feel.
+This goes a long way to prevent or repair any problems.
 Clear communication is key.